Eidelweis-LC/NUSfirsttest/README.md

 # NUSfirsttest
-Test project to get started with GitHub
+Hello,World!
+This is my first attempt with GitHub and it seems pretty cool